bufferapp/android-guidelines/project_style_guidelines.md

     @Test
     public void methodNamePreconditionExpectedResult() { }

-So for example, if we want to check that the signUp() method with an invalid email address fails the our test would look like:
+So for example, if we want to check that the signUp() method with an invalid email address fails, the test would look like:

     @Test